jcuenod/bibletech/content/en/posts/2025-02-21-hallucinations.md

 ## Two.
 Fixing the Problem

-The fact that using the word "hallucination" means we don't really know what LLMs are doing and that means we also don't know how to fix the problem.
+The fact that we use the word "hallucination" means we don't really know what LLMs are doing.
+And _that_ means we also don't know how to _fix the problem_.
 Ever since ChatGPT launched, we've been waiting for different providers to release bigger models trained on more data.
-"The more parameters, the less hallucination", we assume. **But this problem is not going to go away** if we give LLMs more weights or more training data.
+"The more parameters, the less hallucination", we believe. **But this problem is not going to go away** if we give LLMs more weights or more training data.
 Again, it's what they do.
 It's also not going to go away if we give them more context.
 So all the talk about "RAG" (Retrieval-Augmented Generation) solving the problem of hallucination is also completely mistaken.
 It helps with this phenomenon, but it doesn't change the fact that, again:

 > LLMs are just numbers flowing through huge matrices of other numbers; there is no "know" or "don't know", there's no "remember" or "learned", let alone "made up".
 There's just a probability distribution that indicates what word would probably come next in the kind of text that was in its training data.